Today we venture into part deux of my journey to restoring good health. Since I last updated you, I’ve received the results of two things:

-I’m not against conventional forms of medicine – at all – I feel that there are things we absolutely need medical doctors – like acute/trauma care – that naturopathic or functional medicine cannot begin to address.
+I’m not against conventional forms of medicine at all.
+I feel that there are things we absolutely need medical doctors for like acute/trauma care that naturopathic or functional medicine cannot begin to address.
 In this instance I’m addressing my non-acute, non trauma CHRONIC conditions.

 Ok, so now that I’ve addressed that, let’s delve into the results of my stool test shall we?
-It feels rather personal sharing these results with you – and in doing so what I accomplishing is sharing not only the results – but also the information – because what I learned from these results essentially presents us with an opportunity – when we have information that we didn’t have previously we can create change – everything that I learn here is actually a positive (even if the results aren’t great) because that’s an opportunity for better health.
+It feels rather personal to be sharing these results with you, they’re my insides after all.
+These result present me with an opportunity.
+When we have information that we didn’t have previously we can create change.
+Everything that I learn here is actually a positive, even if the results aren’t great, because that’s an opportunity for better health.